Minnesota

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Minnesota ranks #28 overall for its friendliness towards faith-based nonprofit organizations.
-Minnesota has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status.
-Minnesota, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and no RFRA.
+Out of 51 U.S. jurisdictions, Minnesota ranks #18 overall for its friendliness towards faith-based nonprofit organizations.
+Minnesota has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status as well as stronger state constitutional protection of religious free exercise than what is provided by the First Amendment.
+Minnesota, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and a lack of a RFRA.

 Religious Freedom:

-The Minnesota Constitution has been interpreted by the Minnesota supreme court to provide stronger protections for religious free exercise or worship than the federal First Amendment.
+The Minnesota Constitution has been interpreted by the Minnesota supreme court to provide stronger protections for religious free exercise or worship than the federal First Amendment (as currently interpreted by the US Supreme Court).

 Minnesota has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.